Skip to Main Content

 Nominating Committee

-This committee recommends candidates for Board positions, Fellows, and other leadership roles.
-Chaired by the current President, it includes past Presidents, the President-Elect, President-Elect Designate, and at-large members.
+Recommends candidates for Board positions, President-Elect Designate, Fellows designation, and two Nominating Committee at-large roles.
+Chaired by the current President; two past Presidents, the President-Elect, President-Elect Designate, and two at-large members (one from the Board, one from the general membership who serve one-year terms).

-Our 17 Practice Groups are led by dedicated volunteers who identify educational topics, recruit speakers and authors, and facilitate the creation of valuable resources for members.
+AHLA's 17 Practice Groups are led by dedicated volunteers who shape educational topics, identify speakers and authors, and create resources for members.

 Conference Planning Committees